Source code for ray.experimental.gpu_object_manager.util

 transport_manager_class: type[TensorTransportManager]

-# list of support device types for the transport
+# List of supported device types for the transport

 devices: List[str]